Christmas Special : Upto 40% OFF! + 2 free courses - SCHEDULE CALL

 8. Distributed DoS attacks

-Distributed DoS attacks (DDoS) are a type of cybercrime attack that cybercriminals use to bring down a system or network.
+Distributed DoS attacks (DDoS) are one of the types of digital crimes that cybercriminals use to bring down a system or network.
 A DDoS attack infects systems using standard communication protocols to spam the system with connection requests.
 Cybercriminals who carry cyberextortion may use the threat of a DDoS attack to demand money.

 Example of DDos attacks: